-Meetings software has found its own in 2020.
-If we thought business ground to a halt in the last few months … imagine what it would have been like without video conferencing apps and software—yes, we’re looking at you Skype, Google Meet, Google Hangouts, Starleaf, Kitsi Meet, Zoom, Bluejeans, Cisco Webex, Teams and Slack.
+Meetings software has found its own in the post COVID environment.
+Imagine what business this past year would have been like without video conferencing apps and software—yes, we’re looking at you Skype, Google Meet, Google Hangouts, Starleaf, Kitsi Meet, Zoom, Bluejeans, Cisco Webex, Teams and Slack.
 Thank you!

 They kept the world going, so it feels only fair we do them a favor and learn to use them properly.
 Especially on important virtual sales calls.